-If the leave is to care for a covered service member who became ill or was injured as a result of active duty or call to active duty service, refer to question No. 5.
+If the leave is to care for a covered servicemember (including covered veteran) who became ill or was injured as a result of covered active duty or call to covered active duty service, refer to question No. 5.

 If a husband and wife both work for the State, refer to Question Nos.
 6 and 7.